syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Getting-Started.md

 ### Add Control in Application

-1. Right click the project and select Add > New Folder.
+1. Right-click the project and select Add > New Folder.
 Name the folder as olapgrid.

    ![](Getting-Started_images/Getting-Started_img4.png)